-Although the proposed horizontal structural index is able to distinguish dense from sparse forest stands, even to some extent, $s{top}$ becomes ambiguous at forest non-forest transitions, misinterpreting the step-like height change as increased top canopy variations and often classifying the transition zone as sparse forest.
-Such border areas, can be identified by using a forest/non-forest mask [36].
-When forest and non-forest attributed samples are present within a 100 m stop estimation cell, the cell is set as border area.
-In this way the 3 % of the forested area in the site is classified as border area and excluded.
-In order to exclude an additional error factor from interferometric phase, hilly areas (i.e. slopes larger than 15°) corresponding to ~10% of the forested area were masked as well.
+Although the proposed horizontal structural index is able to distinguish dense from sparse forest stands, even to some extent, $\sigma{top}$ becomes ambiguous at forest nonforest transitions, misinterpreting the step-like height change as increased top canopy variations, and often classifying the transition zone as sparse forest.
+Such border areas can be identified by using a forest/non-forest mask [45].
+When forest and non-forest attributed samples are present within a 100 m estimation cell, the cell is set as a border area.
+In this way, the 3% of the forested area in the site is classified as a border area and excluded.
+In order to exclude an additional error factor from the interferometric phase, hilly areas (i.e., slopes larger than 15°) corresponding to ~10% of the forested area were masked as well, resulting in the exclusion of low coherence areas characterized by higher phase noise.

-Fig. 3.3.
+Fig. 3.4.
 Lopé site, same area as in Fig. 3.1.
-Map of $s{top}$ at 100 m × 100 m resolution.
+Map of $\sigma{top}$ at 100 m × 100 m resolution.